Entries by Rudolf Huber

 LNG in South Africa

 The new situation we have with comparatively cheaper LNG is sharpening our senses for new opportunities.
-This happens out of pain experienced by the producers as well as out of opportunistic endeavor in potential consuming markets.
+This happens out of pain experienced by the producers as well as out of opportunistic endeavors in potential consuming markets.
 Either way, we are all happy takers and won’t look at the teeth too much – won’t we?
 There […]

 Did you say your job is safe from robots?